israelali1424/Prettier-Linting-Husky-Setup-Guide/README.md

 `
 prettier --write "./src/*.{ts,tsx,js,jsx}
 `
+`
+npm run prettier
+` can also be used to run prettier
 # Step 1 Setting Up ESLint

 1. Open the terminal in vscode and cd into the folder of your react-app Example below `cd my-app`
+2. Create a react app using typecript
+    `
+    npx create-react-app my-app --template typescript
+    `
-2. Enter the below command in ther termianal to initalize eslint `npm init @eslint/config`
+3. Enter the below command in ther termianal to initalize eslint `npm init @eslint/config`
    `

    When asked How would you like to use ESLint Select

 - To chek syntax and find problems